hashgraph/hedera-local-node/README.md

 # @hashgraph/hedera-local

-Developer tooling for running Local Hedera Network (Consensus + Mirror Nodes)
+Developer tooling for running a Local Hedera Network (Consensus + Mirror Nodes)

 ## What